splunk/public-o11y-docs/slo/slo-intro.rst

         * Time window-based performance SLI: Count of minutely windows where p95 < 100ms

     * - Service level objective (SLO)
-      - An SLO defines a target for an SLI and a compliance period over which that target should be met.
+      - An SLO defines a target for an SLI and a compliance period over which that target must be met.
 An SLO contains 3 elements: an SLI, a target, and a compliance period.
 Compliance periods can be calendar, such as monthly, or rolling, such as past 30 days.
-      - * Request-based availability SLI over a calendar period: Our service should respond successfully to 95% of requests in a month
+      - * Request-based availability SLI over a calendar period: Our service must respond successfully to 95% of requests in a month
         * Request-based performance SLI over a rolling period: Our service must respond to 99% of requests in < 100 ms over a 7-day period
-        * Time window-based availability SLI over a rolling period: Our service should respond successfully to 97% of requests 99.9% of the time in a 30-day period
+        * Time window-based availability SLI over a rolling period: Our service must respond successfully to 97% of requests 99.9% of the time in a 30-day period
-        * Time window-based performance SLI over a calendar period: Our service p95 should be < 100ms 99% of the time in a month
+        * Time window-based performance SLI over a calendar period: Our service p95 must be < 100ms 99% of the time in a month

     * - Service level agreement (SLA)
       - An SLA is a contractual agreement that indicates service levels your users can expect from your organization.
 If an SLA is not met, there can be financial consequences.